The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Asymmetry of quantum states

 \end{lemma}

 Note that in both of these lemmas, the condition $\textbf{A}$ concerns whether it is possible to transform a single state to another under a limited type of dynamics.
-This condition describes the \emph{constrained-dynamical perspective}.
-On the other hand, in the \textbf{B} condition, there is no restriction on the dynamics, but now we are asking whether one can transform a \emph{set} of states to another set.
-Because the set of states is an encoding of the group element, this condition describes the \emph{information-theoretic perspective}.
-Adopting the latter perspective enables us to use the machinery of quantum information theory and quantum estimation theory to study asymmetry and, via the lemmas, the consequences of symmetric dynamics.
-We will see examples of this technique in the rest of the article and in part II.
+On the other hand, in the \textbf{B} condition, there is no restriction on the dynamics, but now we are asking whether one can transform a \emph{set} of states to another set such that each state in the former set is mapped to its corresponding state in the latter set under this dynamics.

+Adopting the latter perspective enables us to use the machinery of quantum information theory to study asymmetry and, via the lemmas, the consequences of symmetric dynamics.
+This technique has many other applications in the study of asymmetry.
+For instance, the information-theoretic approach is used in \cite{thesis:Marvian} to quantify the amount of asymmetry of states.
+In this paper we will find the characterization of the G-equivalence classes of pure states using both the constrained-dynamical and the information-theoretic approaches and we will show how these two characterizations are in fact equivalent via the Fourier transform.
 Also in the next section we explain how these two different perspectives on asymmetry naturally arise in the study of uncorrelated reference frames.
 First however, we present the proofs of the lemmas.

-\begin{proof} (Lemma \ref{lemma1}) \textbf{A} can be seen to imply \textbf{B} by taking $\mathcal{E}=\mathcal{E}_{\textrm{G-cov}}$.
+\begin{proof} (Lemma \ref{lemma1}) \textbf{A} can be seen to imply \textbf{B} by taking $\mathcal{E}=\mathcal{E}_{\textnormal{G-cov}}$.
 To show the reverse, note that \textbf{B} implies the existence of a quantum operation $\mathcal{E}$ which satisfies Eq.~(\ref{Bpoint}).
 Now we can define

-One can then easily check that $\mathcal{E}'$ is a G-covariant operation and that $\mathcal{E}'(\rho) = \int dg\ \mathcal{U}^\dag(g)\circ \mathcal{E} \circ\mathcal{U}(g)(\rho)= \int dg\ \mathcal{U}^\dag(g)\circ \mathcal{U}(g)(\sigma)=\sigma$, such that we can choose $\mathcal{E}_{\textrm{G-cov}}=\mathcal{E}'.$ So \textbf{B } also implies \textbf{A}. \end{proof}
+One can then easily check that $\mathcal{E}'$ is a G-covariant operation and that $\mathcal{E}'(\rho) = \int dg\ \mathcal{U}^\dag_{g}\circ \mathcal{E} \circ\mathcal{U}_g(\rho)= \int dg\ \mathcal{U}^\dag_{g}\circ \mathcal{U}_g(\sigma)=\sigma$, such that we can choose $\mathcal{E}_{\textnormal{G-cov}}=\mathcal{E}'.$ So \textbf{B} also implies \textbf{A}. \end{proof}

-\begin{proof} (Lemma \ref{unitary}) \textbf{A} can be seen to imply \textbf{B} by taking $V=V_{\textrm{G-inv}}$.
+\begin{proof} (Lemma \ref{unitary}) \textbf{A} can be seen to imply \textbf{B} by taking $V=V_{\textnormal{G-inv}}$.
 In the following we prove that \textbf{B} also implies \textbf{A}.
 Assume there exists a unitary $V$ such that $\forall g \in G$,